God of War III: Reception

+Sales

+Upon release God of War III sold over 1 million copies in the United States by the end of March 2010.
+The game sold 43,181 copies in Japan according to Media Create's weekly sales chart.
+By June 2012, God of War III has sold 5.1 million copies worldwide.

 Awards and accolades

 God of War III was awarded the "Most Anticipated Game of 2010" at the 2009 Spike Video Game Awards.
 At the 2010 Spike Video Game Awards, it was awarded "Best PS3 Game" and "Best Graphics", and Kratos received the "Biggest Badass" award.
 It was also a nominee for "Game of the Year", "Best Action Adventure Game", "Best Original Score", and "Character of the Year" (Kratos).
 Other individual awards include "Best Action/Adventure Game" (GameTrailers), "Best Action Game" (GameSpy), "Best PS3 Game" (Game Revolution), and "Best PS3 Exclusive" (Shacknews).
 At the 2011 British Academy of Film and Television Arts (BAFTA) Video Game Awards, God of War III received the "Artistic Achievement" award, and it was a nominee for the "Action" and "Gameplay" awards.

-At the 14th Annual AIAS Interactive Achievement Awards (now known as the D.I.C.E.
-Awards), God of War III won "Outstanding Achievement in Animation", as well as being nominated for "Game of the Year", "Action Game of the Year", "Outstanding Achievement in Art Direction", "Outstanding Achievement in Visual Engineering" and "Outstanding Character Performance" for TC Carson's vocal portrayal of Kratos.
+At the 14th Annual Interactive Achievement Awards (now known as the D.I.C.E.
+Awards), the Academy of Interactive Arts & Sciences awarded God of War III with "Outstanding Achievement in Animation"; it also received nominations for "Game of the Year", "Action Game of the Year", "Outstanding Achievement in Art Direction", "Outstanding Achievement in Visual Engineering", and "Outstanding Character Performance" for Terrence C. Carson's vocal portrayal of Kratos.